Search has changed. Instead of typing keyword-based queries, we now search the way we talk.

 How Do I Decide What's Worth Writing About?

-When adding a core topic or subtopic, you'll see "validation" in the upper-left.
-Once that is expanded, you will see new metrics such as Domain Authority, Monthly Search Volume, Relevancy, and when in a subtopic, Core Topic Similiarity.
+When adding a core topic or subtopic, in the upper-left, you'll see "validation."
+Once that's expanded, you'll see new metrics such as Domain Authority, Monthly Search Volume, Relevancy, and when in a subtopic, Core Topic Similiarity.
 Below is a quick definition of each and how you should use them.

 These metrics provide a good direction when used in conjunction.
 Ideally, you want to target a core topic with significant monthly search volume and that is relevant to your business (and customers).
 Typically, a relevancy between 50-70% is a good starting point, but higher is perfectly fine as well.
 Once you've found that, you also need to define subtopics that closely relate but are synonyms or related words to your core topic and are longer-tail in nature.
 In order to help you, we'll surface up suggestions as shown above, but you can also write your own core topic and subtopics into Content Strategy as desired.